igorski/bitmappery/README.md

 * 484 ms in JavaScript inside a Web Worker
 * 603 ms in WebAssembly inside a Web Worker

-Note that the WebAssembly Web Worker takes a performance hit from converting the ImageData buffer to float32 prior to allocating the buffer in the WASM instance's memory.
-This could benefit from further tweaking to see if it gets closer to the JavaScript Web Worker performance.
+Note that the WebAssembly Web Worker execution takes a performance hit when compared to its inline operation.
+This is due to messaging overhead when providing image buffers to the WASM memory inside the Worker context.
+This could benefit from further tweaking to see whether it gets closer to the JavaScript Web Worker performance.

 However, as in the current setup the JS solution alone is performant enough _and you would need to write the filter code twice_ (once in TypeScript in `src/rendering/filters` and once in C++ in `src/wasm`), the default for WASM is disabled.